santosfamilyfoundation/SantosInstallation/README.md

 ### 4a: Local installation (for testing and development)
 First, download the Santos Vagrant box from [this link](https://goo.gl/6hl76J).
 Add it to your vagrant boxes with the command `vagrant box add santosbox santos.box`.

 In the directory where SantosInstallation was cloned, run `vagrant up` to begin the install process.
-This step takes about 10 minutes to complete.
 Verify installation with `vagrant ssh` and opening a python shell.
 Here, try `import storage`.

 ```
 $ python
 $ > import storage
 $ >
 ```
 If no errors appear in the console, it is setup correctly.